To view the version of the following article published in the New Haven Independent on May 30, 2016, click here.

 Drug dealing also changed as technology became more widely available.
 Rather than standing on street corners or front porches to serve anonymous passersby on foot and in cars who could potentially be undercover police officers, by the 2000s dealers could make sales privately only with people known to them through cell phones.
 The distribution of drugs, while centered in cities in the early 90s, migrated outwards to surrounding communities further diminishing the demand for dealing on New Haven’s streets.

 The redevelopment of several public housing projects under the Hope VI program transformed many of New Haven’s most troubled housing developments throughout the 2000s.
 Initially conceived as work-force housing for returning servicemen and factory workers in the 1940s and 50s, public housing initially provided quality new housing for families to temporarily stay until their incomes grew enough to move into private houses.
 By the 1960s, however, as urban economies were ravaged by manufacturing migration to suburban towns, the American south, and abroad, or just closing operations, public housing transitioned into permanent warehousing for the poor.
+At the same time, the Federal government began defunding public housing in favor of programs that subsidize private market low-income housing such as Section 8 from 1974, and the Low Income Housing Tax Credit from 1986.
 The issues associated with physical isolation, social segregation, and high density living quarters were exacerbated by consistent, widespread mismanagement on the part of the Housing Authority of New Haven well into the 1990s.
 The HOPE VI initiative offered Federal funding through HUD to rebuild failed public housing complexes into mixed-income communities designed to harmonize with their surroundings.

 Dixwell’s Elm Haven was HANH’s first redevelopment project.
 Demolition work on the six high-rise buildings, which varied from eight to ten stories, began in 1990 and resulted in a court case where a group of former tenants sued the Housing Authority.
 The court’s decision required HANH to find 183 scattered site dwelling units in non-impacted neighborhoods – a process that took over 15 years to complete.
 Throughout the 1990s, the rest of the low-rise complex was demolished thanks to a 1993 HOPE VI grant and eventually rebuilt by 2003 as Monterey Place, a smaller and privately-managed development with a mixture of owner-occupied, family rental, and elderly housing units in free-standing houses, walk-up flats, and a corridor building for a total of 414-units.